 About the Centre

-- Run a high quality, equitable and efficient 'customer focused' user support service, free at the point of access, ensuring that the analytical opportunities provided by ADRC Wales are accessible to the widest possible community of researchers
+- Run a high quality, equitable and efficient 'customer focused' user support service, free at the point of access, ensuring that the analytical opportunities provided by ADRC Wales were accessible to the widest possible community of researchers

 - Create a rich linked administrative data resource for the UK research community, by enabling datasets from different organisations to be used together safely.